Ioana-ilie

 We use rational design and computer simulations combined with experimental validation to develop a strategy to block the toxicity triggered by proteins associated with neurodegenerative diseases (e.g. prion diseases).
 In particular, we design peptides to bind to the healthy prion protein with high specificity and probe their efficacy by enhanced sampling molecular dynamics simulations.

-Cellular uptake and non-invasive therapeutics
+Nanocarriers and non-invasive therapeutics

 Nanoparticles (NPs) are used to efficiently deliver drugs into diseased cells.
 A rate limiting step in the successful transport of NPs into the target cell is the interaction with the membrane.